Local Thermal Operations and Classical Communication: Coherence evolution under SLTO and LTOCC( M)

 \begin{proof} Let us first consider the more elegant case of $\beta^{(A)} \neq \beta^{(B)}$ and LTOCC operations without memory.
 Then LTOCC $\subset$ SLTO, hence the claim follows from Lemma \ref{lem:SLTO_coch_mod}.

 In the general case of LTOCC$+$M or $\beta^{(A)} = \beta^{(B)}$, one must decompose operations into measurement and (conditioned) local thermal operations, and consider them separately.
-First, notice that the action of energy incoherent measurements boils down to zeroing coherences and populations, which do not belong to projective subspaces; thus they do not mix modes of coherence.
+First, notice that the action of energy-incoherent projective measurement is equivalent to choosing a block of density matrix corresponding to measured outcome and setting all external matrix elements to zero; thus they do not mix modes of coherence.
 Next, since each applied (conditional) thermal operation belongs to SLTO and is local, it cannot move coherences between different modes of coherence even if $\beta^{(A)} = \beta^{(B)}$.
 It is so, because in order to stay in joint mode of coherence, one must conserve $\omega = \omega_A +\omega_B$ and only one of summands could be affected by a local operation, thus neither $\omega_A$ nor $\omega_B$ can be changed. \end{proof}

 \CHSHLTOCCbound*

 \begin{proof} To see how the above lemma affects the entanglement detection using LTOCC, notice that by using LTO we already fully leveraged entanglement within energy-degenerated subspaces.
 The only way to raise the bound is to use entanglement-bearing coherences between subspaces of different energies, which one must move into degenerated subspaces in order to apply non-diagonal measurements.